unkyulee/micro-journal/micro-journal-rev-2-revamp/build-guide.md

 <img src="build/build_003.png" width="600">

+When soldring the wire on the keyboard PCB.
+It is important to determine which side you should put the wires in.
+You need to solder the wires on the side where hot swap sockets are soldered on.
+Please, refer to the picture above and make sure that you are orienting the flat side of the PCB correctly showing the hot swappable socket while you are soldering the wires on.

 Note where the pin 1 starts on the PCB.
 Pin 1 is the square marked hole.
 On the keyboard PCB, pin 5 and 16 will have two wires connected.